 14. Publishing schedule: The periodicity at which a journal publishes shall be clearly indicated.

-All manuscripts accepted for publication in an AABRI journal are published to the online journal shortly after acceptance and receipt of publication fee.
-Journal volumes are printed when 12 manuscripts are accepted for publication in the online volume.
+All manuscripts accepted for publication in an AABRI journal are published to the online journal shortly after acceptance and receipt of publication service charge.
+AABRI journals are printed after twelve manuscripts are published in an online volume or when one year has transpired since the previous volume printing, whichever comes first.
 See the AABRI Publication Policy webpage.

 15. Archiving: A journalís plan for electronic backup and preservation of access to the journal content (for example, access to main articles via CLOCKSS or PubMedCentral) in the event a journal is no longer published shall be clearly indicated.

 AABRI maintains all active and retired journals on the www.aabri.com website journals page.
 Links to all published manuscripts (excluding manuscripts removed from publication for cause) are accessible through the individual journals' web pages.
 Retired journals are not removed from web publication.